remkade/multisite-json-api/README.md

 - **URL:** /wp-content/plugins/multisite-json-api/endpoints/create-site.php
 - **Method:** POST
 - **Payload example:** `{"email": "user@example.com", "site_name": "awesomeblog", "title": "Awesome Blog"}`
 - **Description:** Creates a site.
 If the email address does not exist this will create a new user with that email address.
-The `site_name` is the the path or subdomain you would like to use.
+The `site_name` is the path or subdomain you would like to use.

 List Sites
 ----------